 - Their level of interest

-Available via web and mobile app, this SaaS solution helps you track the business, social media and financial activities of key prospects.
-Sales teams are equipped with real-time insights on accounts, territories and verticals, enabling them to uncover new business opportunities.
+Available via the web and mobile app, this SaaS solution helps you track the business, social media, and financial activities of key prospects.
+Sales teams are equipped with real-time insights on accounts, territories, and verticals, enabling them to uncover new business opportunities.

-MatterMark extracts data from millions of websites and news articles daily using web crawlers, machine learning, natural language processing and primary sources.
-It integrates directly into Salesforce and facilitates automation of prospecting by creating saved searches with over 80 possible data fields.
+MatterMark extracts data from millions of websites and news articles daily using web crawlers, machine learning, natural language processing, and primary sources.
+It integrates directly into Salesforce and facilitates the automation of prospecting by creating saved searches with over 80 possible data fields.

-Inside sales teams need prospecting tools to help identify the right leads and send them messages via outbound channels like emails and phone.
-For some, outbound lead generation is considered an old school approach, however, the method works effectively when combined with savvy tools and tactics like a perfectly-timed, personalized approach.
+Inside sales teams need prospecting tools to help identify the right leads and send them messages via outbound channels like emails and phones.
+For some, outbound lead generation is considered an old-school approach, however, the method works effectively when combined with savvy tools and tactics like a perfectly timed, personalized approach.

 As outbound lead generation typically requires more time and effort, this is a good area to invest in the right software to free your inside sales team up for other important tasks.